 The date of termination of the outgoing Authorized Representative and the date of start of the incoming one.

 The date until which the manufacturer can show the outgoing AR on the information or promotional material.

 The transfer of documents, including confidentiality aspects and property rights

-The obligation to the outgoing Authorized Representative to send to the manufacturer or incoming Authorized Representative, any complaints or reports from healthcare professionals and patients or users about suspected incidents related to the device for which it has been designated.
+The obligation to the outgoing Authorized Representative to send to the manufacturer or incoming Authorized Representative, any complaints or reports from users about suspected incidents related to the product.